Zenika/java-snapshot-matcher/README.md

 ```

 ## Activate snapshot writing
-Snapshots must be written at the same time as the test.
+Snapshots must be written at the same time as the tests.
 It is necessary to avoid writing them in CI environments.

 To activate snapshot writing, pass the VM option `-Dtest.snapshots.write`.